TommyTran732/Windows-Setup/Windows Settings/Windows Security.md

 ### SmartScreen for Microsoft Edge

-This setting is independant from Smart App Control.
+This setting is independent from Smart App Control.
 Extremely privacy invasive.
 Sends **FULL URLs** to Microsoft.
 Whether to keep this on or not depends on the threat model, though it probably should be off in most cases.

 Consider scenarios where you use Proton Drive/Mega/PrivateBin which append the encryption key in the URL.
 Now you are sending both the URL and the key to Microsoft.
 Something that's supposed to be private / end-to-end encrypted now gets leaked just like that.
 Or if you use PHPMyAdmin with the username & password appended for logins - now you are leaking access to your database.